 If you are looking to reclaim your lost evolutionary strength and live in a way that is congruent with your evolutionary hard wiring, then this is the book for you.
 Mark Sisson, the founder of Mark’s Daily Apple and one of the leaders of the paleo movement outlines a very clear and easy to understand formula for eating and living in a way that will help you perform at your absolute best.

 There you have it!
-The 50+ books that every strong grounded man must read.
+The top books for men that will change your life.
 Like I said in the intro, knowledge is not power, only applied knowledge is power.

 I know that there’s a lot of content to dig through, but don’t feel overwhelmed.
 Find a few books that speak to your needs and goals, read them, take action, then rinse and repeat.